-Slowly, Iroh put on a deep frown, part of him noticing that the first of the Kensaku's crew were departing the ship behind him.
+Slowly, Iroh put on a deep frown, part of him noticing that the first of The Wani's crew were departing the ship behind him.
 "Ah yes, as much as it pains me to turn down tea, I fear Prince Zuko is not well enough to leave his quarters."

 He just couldn't say he was dead.
 Not yet … what fools hope he carried around!